-Follow-up is work necessary to promote the survival of seed or seedlings or for protection to or enhancement of other completed practices (e.g., fuels reduction).
+Follow-up is work necessary to promote the survival of seed or seedlings or for protection to or enhancement of other completed practices.
 Follow-up covers three types of project categories:

-- The first pertains to any work performed within 36 months of a planting project to promote the survival of the seedlings.
+- The first pertains to any work performed to promote the survival of the seedlings.
 In most cases, insect, disease, rodent, weed, or brush control work will qualify for funding.
 Application of fertilizer or shade cards also falls in this category. - The second category is work undertaken as a continuation of a prior project.
 This category typically includes work, such as controlling re-growth from Thinning or Release practices that occur within five years of the original project. - The third category is slash disposal.
-This category can include mastication, chipping, or piling and burning of slash generated from Site Preparation, Thinning, Release, or Pruning practices and must be undertaken within 36 months of completion of the original practice.
+This category can include mastication, chipping, or piling and burning of slash generated from Site Preparation, Pre-commercial Thinning, Release, or Pruning practices and must be undertaken within 18 months of completion of the original practice.
+Proposals to separate the piling and burning into two follow-up practices, or to pile and not burn, may be allowed at CAL FIRE Unit, CFIP FAS and Stewardship Forester discretion and must be disclosed in the project description.
 Slash generated by commercial operations is not eligible, even if that slash was exempt from the need for further treatment.